Quiet Port Charlotte, Florida Entices with its Low Key Waterfront Lifestyle, Easygoing Pace and Reasonable Cost of Living

 Situated on pretty Alligator Bay and Port Charlotte Harbor on the southwestern Florida coast, Port Charlotte (population 56,000) is primarily a residential community.
 It is about 25 miles northeast of Fort Myers and for much of its history it was a very rural place with just a smattering of farms and ranches.
 Even today it retains much of that country flavor.
 Unpretentious and low key, it has a mature demographic (55% of residents are age 45 or better) and appeals to people who are seeking an affordable, waterfront lifestyle in a warm, sunny climate.
 RVers and "snowbirds" enjoy it here, too, and they add to the population each winter.

-The city has grown by 30% within the last couple of decades, and the cost of the living is 5% below the national average.
+The city has grown by 30% within the last couple of decades, and the cost of the living is 6% below the national average.
 Most residents lean to the right politically, and 21% of all locals hold at least a four college degree.
+The crime rate meets the national average.
 Port Charlotte has some racial diversity.

-The median home price is $160,000.
+The median home price is $170,000.
 Newer Mediterranean style homes mingle with older concrete block ranch ramblers, many from the 1950s and 1960s when the city started to grow.
 Port Charlotte has 165 miles of canals, and nearly half of residences sit next to one.
-It should also be noted that much of the newer construction has come about because this area was hard hit by Hurricane Charley in 2004.
+It should also be noted that much of the newer construction has come about because this area was hard hit by Hurricane Charley in 2004 (but relatively unscathed by Hurricane Irma in 2017).
 Today, no buildings are taller than three stories.

 Fishing is also world-class, with barracuda, tarpon, redfish, snook, cobia and grouper all in excellent supply.
 However, there is no classic Florida beach because the land at the water's edge is covered with homes or belongs to Charlotte Harbor Preserve State Park (which has hiking trails and is a prime spot for birdwatching).
 Port Charlotte Beach Park does have a strip of sand, picnic tables, tennis courts, a fishing pier, a boat launch and a dog park, but the nearest oceanfront beach is in Englewood, about 20 miles to the west.